youngeun99/youngeun99.github.io/_pages/about.md

 ---

-Hello, I am Youngeun Yoon, and I am currently pursuing a Bachelor's degree in the Department of Biomedical Engineering at Kyung Hee University.
-I am particularly interested in advancing my studies and am preparing to apply for a Master's program.
+Hello, I am Youngeun Yoon, currently pursuing a Bachelor's degree in the Department of Biomedical Engineering at Kyung Hee University.
+I am eager to continue my academic journey and am preparing to apply for a Master's program.

-Throughout my academic journey and hands-on experience, I have developed expertise in sensor design, signal processing, and algorithm development.
-With 1.5 years of internship experience in the Radiology Department at Gangdong Kyung Hee University Hospital, I have gained valuable clinical insights and a profound interest in data visualization and human-computer interaction.
+Throughout my studies and hands-on experiences, I have developed expertise in sensor design, signal processing, and algorithm development.
+Additionally with 1.5 years of internship experience in the Radiology Department at Gangdong Kyung Hee University Hospital, I have gained valuable clinical insights and a profound interest in data visualization and human-computer interaction.

 Please do not hesitate to contact me via email regarding any opportunities you would like to discuss.